Uiedbook/cradova/README.md

 Opensourced And Free.

-Uiedbook is an open source team of web focused engineers, their vision is to make the web better, improving and innovating infrastructures for a better web experience.
+Uiedbook is an open source team of web focused engineers, Our vision is to make the web better, improving and innovating infrastructures for a better web experience.

 Join Us on [telegram]("https://t.me/UiedbookHQ").

 ### Contribution and License Agreement

-If you contribute code to this project, you are implicitly allowing your code to be distributed under the MIT license.
+If you contribute code to this project, you are implicitly allowing your code to be distributed under same license.
 You are also implicitly verifying that all code is your original work.

 ## Supporting Exabase development

-Your Support is a good force for change anytime you do it, you can ensure Exabase growth and improvement by making a re-occuring or fixed sponsorship to my [github sponsors](https://github.com/sponsors/FridayCandour): or crypto using etheruen: `0xD7DDD4312A4e514751A582AF725238C7E6dF206c`, Bitcoin: `bc1q5548kdanwyd3y07nyjjzt5zkdxqec4nqqrd760` or LTC: `ltc1qgqn6nqq6x555rpj3pw847402aw6kw7a25dc29w`.
+Your Support is a good force for change anytime you do it, you can ensure Our projects, growth, Cradova, Exabase, JetPath etc, growth and improvement by making a re-occuring or fixed sponsorship to my [github sponsors](https://github.com/sponsors/FridayCandour): or crypto using etheruen: `0xD7DDD4312A4e514751A582AF725238C7E6dF206c`, Bitcoin: `bc1q5548kdanwyd3y07nyjjzt5zkdxqec4nqqrd760` or LTC: `ltc1qgqn6nqq6x555rpj3pw847402aw6kw7a25dc29w`.